amir-sereen/superflux-bot/README.md

 /invite : by <reply|id|username>

-/setabout <write about> :- put deacripion in supergroups
+/setabout <write about> :- put deacripion in Supergroups

 /unban : by <reply>